SEO for eCommerce Websites

 Tips

-* Put photos of your physical store, products, unboxing videos etc
+• Put photos of your physical store, products, unboxing videos, etc.

-* You can also add videos to Google My Business.
+• You can also add videos to Google My Business.

-* Target local search listings by creating optimized “posts” in Google My Business for individual products to promote your products.
+• Target local search listings by creating optimized “posts” in Google My Business for individual products to promote your products.

 Search Engine Optimized Website Design

-Optimization of the Meta Title, Meta Description and Keywords
+Optimization of the Meta Title, Meta Description, and Keywords

 The first item in the eCommerce SEO checklist is the title.
 Title and Meta descriptions let you communicate with your target audience and search engines.
-Before you come to optimizing the title and description of ecommerce pages lets see the relation between keywords and titles.
+Before you come to optimizing the title and description of e-commerce pages, let’s see the relationship between keywords and titles.
 People are searching the keywords to find the products that you sell.
 So it is prudent to use the product name in the title.
 Your title summarizes the content of the entire page.
-So it is critical to come up with a unique and intriguing title for the search engines and users as well.
-Good titles can increase your CTR, improved CTR means more ecommerce sales.
-Good titles can generate more sales even at lower rankings in the SERPs.
-Since most products are optimized with SEO Title by applying good SEO practices one can create the best titles for ecommerce.
-Here are a few tips how to write effective titles for ecommerce websites:

 Tips:

-* Key use of the brand in the Title (Brand Optimization).
+• The key use of the brand in the Title (Brand Optimization).

-* Your product name is the “Key” Keyword in the Title and Description.
+• Your product name is the “Key” Keyword in the Title and Description.

-* Characters should not exceed above 50-60 words.
+• Characters should not exceed 50-60 words.

-* Attractive tags like “Free Shipping” in the title are also highly recommended.
+• Attractive tags like “Free Shipping” in the title are also highly recommended.

-The principles of SEO are guided by real life scenarios
+• The principles of SEO are guided by real-life scenarios.

 Optimization of Photos and Videos